kdelwat/PersonalSite/content/projects/onset.md

 ---
-title: "Onset"
+title: Onset
-date: 2017-06-20T20:48:35+11:00
+date: 2017-06-20 20:48:35 +1100
-description: "A web-app which realistically simulates the phonological processes of word evolution."
+description: A web-app which realistically simulates the phonological processes of word evolution.

 ---
 *Available on the [Web](http://onset.cadelwatson.com) and [GitHub](https://github.com/kdelwat/onset).*

 Onset is a web-app which realistically simulates the phonological processes of